Serving all people by providing personalized health and wellness through exemplary care, education and research.

 antiviral medicines for HIV or AIDS

-medicines for fungal infections like fluconazole, itraconazole, ketoconazole, or voriconazole
+certain medicines for fungal infections like itraconazole, ketoconazole, posaconazole, or voriconazole

-Take your missed dose as soon as you remember.
-If it is almost time for your next dose, take only that one, and skip your missed dose.
+If you miss a dose, take it as soon as you can.
+If it is almost time for your next dose, take only that dose.
 Do not take extra or double doses.

 Keep out of the reach of children.